Dental insurance for adults

 How can I buy adult dental insurance?

 If your household income is fairly low and you’re in a state that provides adult dental coverage as part of its Medicaid program, you may find that Medicaid dental provides all the coverage you need.
-(Here’s more about how that works and about how Medicaid eligibility works in each state).
+(Learn more about Medicaid dental).

 But if you’re not eligible for Medicaid or an employer’s dental plan, you’re going to need to purchase your own dental plan in the private market – assuming you’re sure you need dental insurance, which is not always the case.